opencelium/opencelium/docs/gettinginvolved/installation.rst

 	mysql_secure_installation

 .. note::
 	Sometimes setting password doesn't work prperly by mysql_secure_installation.
-Use this command to test your password:
+Please check with this command:

 	.. code-block:: sh
 		:linenos:

 		mysql -u root

-	If you can login without a password, please set your password additionally with this command:
+	If you can login (without your password), please set your password again with this command:

 	.. code-block:: sh
 		:linenos: